-Responsibility Develop and maintain plans and procedures to support transportation in coordination with GRTC and the Department of Public Utilities. ☐ Support the implementation of traffic control measures.
+Role/Department Responsibility Department of Public Works Develop and maintain plans and procedures to support transportation in coordination with GRTC and the Department of Public Utilities. ☐ Support the implementation of traffic control measures.
 Support initial and as necessary, more detailed damage assessments.
 Provide emergency engineering services.
 Coordinate evacuation needs.
 Coordinate and provide debris clearance and removal.